bodand/InfoCLI/examples/example1-basic-usage/doc.md

 The code is really easy to understand, thankfully to the DSL provided by the library.

 First, or course, is to include the required headers.
-InfoCLI provides two headers which should be used when dealing with the library.
+InfoCLI provides one header which should be used when dealing with the library.
 All other headers are declared to be a part of the implementation and are not supposed to be depended on and thus these may change without prior warning.
-The two stable headers are `info/cli.hpp` and `info/cli/specialize.hpp`.
+The stable header is `info/cli.hpp`.
-To use the library without any further modifications, one just has to include `info/cli.hpp`.
+To use the library one just has to include `info/cli.hpp`.

 After one has included the InfoCLI header, you can start using the library, after just one small step first.
 Because the library's DSL relies on UDL-s, they need